 Our farm store remains open seasonally.
 Yarn and roving from our animals in natural and hand-dyed colors, as well as alpaca clothing and accessories for women, men and children are featured in our store.
 In addition, we offer composted "paca-poo" by the tractor bucket load for gardeners.

 The Bell House StoryHistory Galore!
 Our house, built in 1792, was a one day coach ride from downtown Baltimore.
-At days end, the coaches would arrive at the bottom of the hill at the Gunpowder River, just before our house.
-The horses were usually too tired to pull the coach to the top of our hill.
-There was a large bell the travelers rang to request assistance.
-The owner of our house would take draft horses down and pull them up.
-The travelers would lodge at the Inn across the street and the horses in our barn, rest overnight and go on their way in the morning.
+At days end, the coaches would arrive at the Gunpowder River, at the bottom of the hill.
+The horses were usually too tired to pull the coach up the hill.
+A large bell resided at the bottom of the hill for travelers to request assistance.
+The owner of our house would take draft horses down to pull them up the hill.
+The travelers would then lodge at the Inn across the road, keeping the horses in our barn to rest overnight before continuing their journey the next morning.
 Hence, we live in what was once called "The Bell House".

 Located in Parkton Maryland, Baltimore County, our farm is a short drive from Baltimore, Timonium, Hunt Valley and Towson, MD.